BinghuiNi/Investment-Factors/README.md

 # Investment-Factors
-Develop investment factors by applying machine learning methods and predictive analysis into the Equity and Corporate Bond markets.
-Build portfolios based on computed factors and evaluate their performance with visualization tools.
+By applying machine learning methods and predictive analysis into the Equity and Corporate Bond markets, I developed quantitative investment factors under the finance framework, including fundamental analysis for investees' financial situations and technical analysis for the trend of their stock prices.
+Based on computed factors, I also build grouped portfolios and evaluate their performance with visualization tools.